 The Nest x Yale lock is the best we've tested, although it only works with other Nest smart home products, such as the Nest Learning Thermostat and its range of home security cameras, including Nest Cam Outdoor.

-It is easy to set up and features a keypad outside, so you punch in a code to enter your house rather than insert a key.
+Our reviewer, Christian, found that it was simple to set up and use, especially with the keypad on the outside which meant that you just punch in a code to enter your house rather than insert a key.
 This is great if your keys are shoved in your pockets or purse.
-On test, we were impressed with the one-touch locking feature that allows you to lock your door by pressing the Yale logo.
-We also found the app clear and straightforward to use too.
+He was also impressed with the one-touch locking feature that allowed for him to lock the door by pressing the Yale logo.
+Christian also found the app clear and straightforward to use too.

 Read the full review: Nest x Yale Smart Lock

 The August Smart Lock Pro is one of the most discreet smart locks on the market.
-In fact, from the outside, you would never know it's there.
+In fact, from the outside, you would never know it's there so it has that premium look and feel we like.

-On test, we found the smart lock would automatically unlock when we were 20-30 feet from our door, granting us easy, keyless access, although you can still use your existing keys if you'd prefer.
+On test, Christian liked that the smart lock would automatically unlock when stood 20-30 feet from the front door, granting an easy, keyless access; although you can still use your existing keys if you'd prefer.
+He also liked how responsive and super easy it is to use, plus the app looks and works great, too.

 You will need a Wi-Fi bridge to unlock the full potential of the August Smart Lock Pro, but the August Connect bridge is included when you purchase the lock.
-It's also an expensive smart lock compared to the rest of the market, but we think it's worth the investment.
+It's also bulkier than we would have liked, it’d be nice to have more smart home integration (in our opinion) and it's an expensive smart lock compared to the other two makes / models in this guide, but we think it's worth the investment.

 Read the full review: August Smart Lock Pro